Rubber Molding Guide: Types, Design & Industrial Applications

 Operation Environment

 Molded rubber parts are often deployed in harsh and corrosive environments.
 Before selecting a rubber material, you must consider your operating environment.
-You can also overcome some of the negative effects of a harsh environment by overcoating or using enclosures.

 Environment Temperature